Blog

-Let’s look at the roles that will make your meeting more effective: the facilitator, timekeeper and decision director.
+Let’s examine the roles that will make your meeting more effective: the facilitator, timekeeper, and decision-maker.

 Why should you assign roles?